staylor/wordpress-4.4/_posts/2015-08-23-customizer.md

 elevator_pitch: Customizer progress has been constant, there is even more room for big gains
 ---

+Led by: `westonruter`, 'celloexpressions'

-Weston and @celloexpressions have been iterating on the Customizer pretty heavily for the past several releases.
-Nav Menus are using a new technique that does on partial refreshes to the Customizer iframe, instead of full reloads.
+Weston and Nick have been iterating on the Customizer pretty heavily for the past several releases.
+Nav Menus are using a new technique that does partial refreshes to the Customizer iframe, instead of full reloads.
 The benefits are already being seen performance-wise.